NationalAssociationOfRealtors/block_r_provisioner/README.md

 This tool was created to help maintain the regional Block R processing nodes.
 Here are some notes:

-- Each processing node consists of a single orderer and a single peer
+- Each processing node consists of a single orderer and a single peer.
+- Optimized for an odd number of nodes to facilitate consensus.
 - Hyperledger Fabric will be installed on each node
 - The network can be specified to communicate with or without TLS.
 - Only one channel is defined.
+- Tested with Centos 7, other distributions might need adjustments.

 ---

 **Prerequisites**

 - Local git repo of Hyperledger Fabric in `$GOPATH/src/github.com/hyperledger/fabric`
-- Empty physical servers/virtual machines to be used as a solo ordering service and peers
-- Tested with Centos 7, other distributions might also work
 - git client installed on the servers
-- Ability to do "sudo" without having to enter a password on the servers
+- Ability to do "sudo" without having to enter a password on the servers.
+One way to do this is to add the user account to the `wheel` group.
 - Ability to ssh without having to enter a password from the machine that runs this script
 - Ability of nodes to resolve each other's DNS names
 - Installed and operatonal Apache Kafka at least at level 0.10.2.0